What is Applied Music?

 - You must be enrolled in Music Theory, or have completed the Music Theory cycle.
 Please be aware that the first two semesters of Music Theory require a basic piano proficiency or remedial enrollment in a piano class.
 You will not be allowed to remain in Music Theory if you do not meet that level of experience or are enrolled in a piano class.

 - You must be enrolled in one of the following performance groups: Chamber Singers, College Chorus, Orchestra or Concert Band.
-Please note that Jazz Band and Gospel Choir are not accepted.

 About the Auditions